 The paper cut installations of Amin, Gower, and Korchi use sacred geometry to blend subtle imperfection with structured repetition.
 Townsend is inspired by Koran Illumination Tehzip patterns in the Ottoman style for her wall tracings and papercut while Sahebzada draws upon the Behzad School of Illumination for his calligraphic wall tracing and papercut.
 Benitez uses linear perspective as a metaphor for Western Civilization.
 Their shared artistic and intellectual interests speak to the larger hybrid relationship that the West shares with the Middle East, and especially with the Golden Age of Islamic Civilization.

-Geometric Aljamía is presented in partnership with the Kennesaw State University.
+Geometric Aljamía was presented in partnership with the Kennesaw State University Year of the Arabian Peninsula program.

 Kennesaw State University, 492 Prillaman Way, Kennesaw, GA 30144